ardanlabs/gotraining/README.md

 * One, Two and Three Day Language Classes
 * One and Two Day Advanced Classes

+## Testimonials

+Todd Rafferty (@webrat)
+_I highly recommend William Kennedy / Ardan Lab for Go Training.
+William is extremely passionate about the Go language and his energy feeds into his training.
+Very professional, very informative.
+My favorite section of his training, if I had to pick, was the segment on MultiWriters.
+I highly recommend a 3 day course, over a 2 day course.
+Even after the classes were over, William was always responsive with additional questions via various social media channels._

 ## Getting the Material

     -- Get all the material